 - An email address is the standard and helps you market via email, Google, and Facebook retargeting ads

-- A phone number allows you to market via SMS, WhatsApp, and Viber
+- A phone number allows you to market via SMS and WhatsApp

 - A birthdate and first name lets you personalize your messages even more